axrs/PrestigeWorldWide/DOCUMENTATION.md

 All event info is here, but there's no way of altering the output.
 The html is simple, and you should be able to control the styling using the classes.
 This tag doesn't output a signup form.
 If you wrap the form in `{{ if !{prestige_world_wide:is_full} }}` the form won't show when the event is full.

 ## Signup form <a id="form"></a>
 If you selected a form you will have to add the code for that form on the event page.
 More info about adding a form is [in the Statamic docs here](https://docs.statamic.com/forms#main).
 You don't have to add any extra fields for PW, it does that by itself. __The only requirement is that the form must exist on the event page__.
 You can use 1 form for all events, or use 1 form for each event.
 It's up to you.
+Wrap the form in `{{ if !{prestige_world_wide:is_full} }}` to hide it when the event is full.